 The rules are generally the same if you adopt a child, but the payments are known as Statutory Adoption Pay rather than Statutory Maternity Pay.
 Leave starts up to 14 days before the date the child starts living with you, or up to 28 days before the date the child arrives in the UK if it’s an overseas adoption.

-If you’re the one who is expecting and your spouse is employed, including being employed by their own limited company or by yours, they may be entitled to two weeks off as well, paid at a rate of £138.18 per week.
+If you’re the one who is expecting and your spouse is employed, including being employed by their own limited company or by yours, they may be entitled to two weeks off as well, paid at a rate of £148.68 per week or 90% of average weekly earnings (whichever is lower).
 They must have worked for the employer for 6 months, and have a relationship to the child (father, partner/husband of mother, adopter).

-From April next year there are going to be changes to the current system in an effort to make it more flexible.
-Parents will be able to share up to 50 weeks’ parental leave and 37 weeks’ pay, perhaps even swapping blocks of leave between them if their employers agree.
+Parents are able to share up to 50 weeks’ parental leave and 37 weeks’ pay, perhaps even swapping blocks of leave between them if their employers agree.

 After the baby is born - considerations for contractors

-Contractors should also consider the recent changes to child benefit, if you claim it.
+Contractors should also consider restrictions to child benefit, if you claim it.
 If your income (or that of your spouse) is over the £50,000 then your tax return will claw back the child benefit and you'll pay it along with your tax.
 If you know your income is likely to be over the limit in future you can either inform the DWP now that you don't want the benefit, or just repay it at the end of each year (like an interest-free loan).
 It can be better to claim and then repay because your circumstances may change part way through a year, and you cannot backdate a claim.
 So if you don't claim but later realise you could have, you've lost the money.
-If you’re the mother you will also have your record marked as a qualifying year for pension purposes if you’re claiming child benefit (even if you claim but then tell DWP you don't want the money!)

 Editor’s Note: Further Reading -